Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Introduction

 \section{Introduction}

-Molecular Relational Learning (MRL) predicts the interaction between molecular pairs by mining features and properties~\cite{fang2024moltcACL,lee2023shiftKDD}.
-MRL has garnered significant attention in natural science research due to its applications in new material design and drug discovery~\cite{tkdeGIBB,pei2024hagoAAAI,li2022oodtkde}.
-The molecular structure representation-based methods have advantages in MRL and demonstrate satisfactory performance in downstream tasks~\cite{gao2024drugclip,wang2024kdd,du2024mmgnnIJCAI}.
+Molecular Relational Learning (MRL) predicts the interactions between molecular pairs by mining features and properties~\cite{TNNLS2,zhang2026prototype,lee2023shiftKDD}.
+MRL has garnered significant attention in the natural science research due to its applications in new material design and drug discovery~\cite{tkdeGIBB,chi,TNNLS3}.
+Molecular structure representation-based methods have advantages in MRL and demonstrate satisfactory performance in downstream tasks~\cite{wang2025image,wang2024kdd,TNNLS1}.
 Therefore, accurately representing molecular features becomes critical in MRL.

 The functional compatibility of binding sites is an essential determinant of molecular relationships~\cite{koshland1995key,mcgibbon2024intuition,xia2023understanding}.
-Recent research primarily quantifies functional compatibility by calculating the similarity between substructure representations, focusing on molecular representational alignment by attention-based inductive bias~\cite{maboudi2024retuning,seo2024selfKDD,xia2023understanding}.
+Recent research primarily quantifies functional compatibility by calculating similarity between substructure representations, focusing on molecular representational alignment by attention-based inductive bias~\cite{maboudi2024retuning,seo2024selfKDD,xia2023understanding}.
 The molecular interaction is regarded as an essential source of inductive bias, which aligns the properties of paired molecules with the representations of the molecular core features by modeling the chemical reactions between the molecules.
 The core challenge lies in effectively computing inductive bias within molecular relationships.
-Existing methods have explored molecular-level~\cite{born2023regression}, substructure-level~\cite{lee2023cgibICML}, and hybrid strategy alignment~\cite{dsn}.
+Existing methods have explored molecular-level~\cite{zhao2025evidential}, substructure-level~\cite{lee2023cgibICML}, and hybrid strategy alignment~\cite{dsn}.